SEARCH TEMPLE HEALTH

 Frances Pollock, Jeanes Campus PFAC Advisor

-Jeanes Campus has been my family’s “go to” place for 40 years now.
-I have been employed here as an RN; delivered two babies; bid my dad good-bye; been an in-patient; used outpatient services; spent hours (days) in the ER; and visited hospitalized relatives and friends many times.
+Jeanes Campus has been my family’s “go-to” place for 40 years now.
+I have been employed here as an RN; delivered two babies; bid my dad goodbye; been an in-patient; used outpatient services; spent hours (days) in the ER; and visited hospitalized relatives and friends many times.
 I have also served on several committees and am currently a board member.

 When I was invited to join the PFAC, I agreed to find out what it entailed.
 As I grew to understand the philosophy behind it, I was struck by its comprehensive view of health care.
 Since I have been a nurse for 50 years, and a family therapist for 30, I look at the concept from the inside and the outside.

 Part of why I decided to switch careers to family therapy had something to do with my observations as a nurse.
 I thought of how many times a patient’s visitors would stand around the bed, looking lost and exhausted.
-It was obvious they required support and education, as they were often disconnected from information and decision making regarding the patient.
+It was obvious they required support and education, as they were often disconnected from information and decision-making regarding the patient.

 Later, I learned ways to include family/significant others along with the patient, which effectively intercepted problems.
-During this time, managed care took much decision making out of the hands of doctors.
+During this time, managed care took much decision-making out of the hands of doctors.
 Everyone felt this shift, which made good communication paramount to all involved in patient care.
 I believe much of this is already accomplished by the Jeanes Campus staff.
 Moving towards a more inclusive way of “getting everyone on the same page” is a goal worth realizing.

-So, I serve on this committee, which aims to achieve a more fully integrated style of health care – where providers are experts in medicine, and patients and the people significant to them are experts on their lives.
+So, I serve on this committee, which aims to achieve a more fully integrated style of health care – where providers are experts in medicine, and patients and the people significant to them are experts in their lives.

 Advisor

-Betty Lou Schoeller, Jeanes Campus PFAC Advisor
+James Pollock, Jeanes Campus PFAC Advisor

 Staff Advisors